dustymugs/pgpointcloud_utils/geojson2pgpc/README.md

   Names of attributes to treat as Date values.
 Can be specified multiple times

 * --time TIME

   Names of attributes to treat as Time values.
 Can be specified multiple times

 * --datetime DATETIME

   Names of attributes to treat as DateTime values.
 Can be specified multiple times

 * -tz TIMEZONE, --timezone TIMEZONE

   Timezone for time and datetime values with no timezone.
 If not specified, local timezone is assumed

 * -p PCID, --pcid PCID

   PCID of the pgPointCloud schema.
-This overrides the internal PCID schema creation
+This overrides the internal PCID schema search and creation

 * -s SRID, --srid SRID

   SRID of the spatial coordinates X, Y, Z. This overrides the internal SRID estimation

 * -t TABLE_NAME, --tablename TABLE_NAME

   Name of table to insert PcPatches into.
 If not specified, name of input file is used

 * -a {create,append,drop}, --action {create,append,drop}

   Action to take for the table. create is the default action

 * -d DSN, --dsn DSN

   Database connection string

 * -f INPUT_FILE, --file INPUT_FILE

   GeoJSON file to be imported to pgPointCloud